Close menu

 And because employees will always know where to find accurate company information, you’ll minimize the time employees spend searching through emails, files, and Slack messages to find the information they need, therefore boosting productivity.

-Here are four steps to creating an efficient and effective knowledge transfer plan:
+Here are five steps to creating an efficient and effective knowledge transfer plan:

 If you haven’t given much thought to what information you should make available to your team or how to capture and provide access to it, there’s no time like the present.